 Frequently Asked Questions about the Regulated Data Chart

-The Regulated Data chart provides guidance about which Cornell services can be used to store or send data that is considered to be sensitive, confidential, or otherwise governed by university policy or by state or federal law.
+The Regulated Data Chart provides guidance about which Cornell services can be used to store, send, or share data that is considered to be confidential, restricted, regulated, or otherwise subject to university policy or state or federal law.
 Learn more about how and when to use the chart.

 Who should use this chart?